Towards a General Large Sample Theory for Regularized Estimators: Consistency for Regularized Estimators

 \begin{definition}[Continuous Regularization] A regularization $\boldsymbol{\psi}$ of $\psi$ is continuous at $P \in \mathbb{D}_{\psi}$ with respect to $d$, if there exists a family of modulus of continuity $(\delta_{k})_{k \in \mathbb{R}}$ such that for any $k \in \mathbb{K}$

 for any $P' \in \mathbb{D}_{\psi}$. \end{definition}

 The definition is equivalent to the standard ``$\delta/\epsilon$"-definition of continuity because the modulus of continuity of $\psi_{k}$, $\delta_{k}$, can converge to $0$ arbitrary slowly.
+Admittedly, this condition is not necessary to obtain our results as it requires continuity to hold for \emph{any} deviation of $P$, but the notion of consistent regularization requires continuity only along those deviations taken by $P_{n}$ for all $n$ large enough.
+However, we still view this condition as a reasonable ``initial step" to obtain consistency results.
 Moreover, the definition does not impose any \emph{uniform} bounds on $\delta_{k}$ across different $k \in \mathbb{K}$.
 While such restriction would simplify the proofs considerably, it is too strong for many applications.
 Recall that the regularization is introduced precisely due to the poor behavior of $\psi$ at $P$.